Elbsides/www/2019/programme.markdown

 - Phase 4: Evaluation of the attack
   - What information does the attacker receive?

+**Note**: We take no responsibility for the content of the talks, and the views expressed by the speakers do not necessarily reflect those of Elbsides or its organizers.
+We are committed to providing a platform for diverse perspectives and encourage open dialogue on all topics related to computer security.
+The content of the slides are also the responsibility of the speakers and all content in them is wholly the responsibility of the speakers and their affiliations.
+We do not endorse any specific products, services, or viewpoints expressed in the talks or slides.
+They are provided as a convenience for the attendees only.
+Any complaints about the content of the talks or slides should be directed to the speakers and their affiliations, not to Elbsides or its organizers.

 # Speakers #

 ## Paul Vixie ##